 But the girl wasn’t just a decoration.
 She was a fan.
 A real fan.
 A rooter.
 Sure, her interest may have had something to do with her having flings with, like, at least three of the 1919 Champions of the South in order to keep Fitzy jealous.
 But still, when she spoke of Auburn’s team, it wasn’t “they”—it was “we.”
 As in “I knew we could do it.”
 She kept up with the team.
 She wanted to know the outcomes even of games that hadn’t made her social calendar.

-Case in point: The telegram she sent Auburn’s All-Southern superstar Pete Bonner (“Care Auburn football team”) at the Piedmont (or Piedwont) Hotel in Atlanta after Mike Donahue and Auburn downed John Heisman’s famed Golden Tornado to claim the S.I.A.A. championship that I somehow missed two years ago: “Shooting a seven, aren’t we awfully proud of the boys, give them my love—knew we could.”
+Case in point: The telegram she sent Auburn’s All-Southern superstar Pete Bonner (“Care Auburn football team”) at the Piedmont (or Piedwont) Hotel in Atlanta after Mike Donahue and Auburn downed John Heisman’s famed Golden Tornado to claim the S.I.A.A. championship (that I somehow missed two years ago): “Shooting a seven, aren’t we awfully proud of the boys, give them my love—knew we could.”

 She signed off as Zelder Sayre.
 I’m assuming that was just another wink to an inside joke between her and Bonner and the boys, not a Plainsman typo.

-Another indication of her celebrity status: Hers was the only message from an individual woman (as opposed to the collective FYI from Auburn coeds about the giant bonfire still burning back on the Plains) the Plainsman included in its collection of congratulatory telegrams.
+Another indication of her Auburn celebrity status: Hers was the only message from an individual woman (as opposed to the collective FYI from Auburn coeds about the giant bonfire still burning back on the Plains) the Plainsman included in its collection of congratulatory telegrams.

 By the way, that Auburn-Georgia Tech game was played Thanksgiving Day.
-The original flapper, the inspiration for the woman on the cover of the Great American Novel, took time on Thanksgiving Day to excuse herself from Judge Sayre’s turkey table to head down to wherever you sent telegrams in Montgomery in 1919 and fire off a congrats to the Auburn football team.
+Yes, the original flapper, the inspiration for the woman on the cover of the Great American Novel, took time on Thanksgiving Day to excuse herself from Judge Sayre’s turkey table to head down to wherever you sent telegrams in Montgomery in 1919 and fire off a congrats to the Auburn football team.

 Fitzgerald probably had to be a football expert just to have something to talk about.